apollographql/docs/src/content/basics/intro/benefits.md

 ### What is Apollo GraphOS?

 Apollo provides a cloud-hosted collection of tools that help you build your graph, measure its performance, and grow it safely.
-These tools are together known as [Apollo GraphOS](/graphos/).
+These tools are together known as [_Apollo GraphOS_](/graphos/).

 After registering your schema with GraphOS, you can use the GraphOS Studio Explorer to inspect all its types and fields.
 You can also build and run queries against your running server: